akashkumar10/Pizza_Sales_Dashboard/README.md

 ## PROBLEM STATEMENT
 ### KPI's REQUIREMENT
-I analyzed key indicators for pizza sales data to gain insight into business performance.
+Analyzed key indicators for pizza sales data to gain insight into business performance.
 Specifically, we want ti calculate the following matrics:

 1. Total Revenue: The sum of the total price of all pizza orders
 2. Average Order Value: The average amount spent per order, calculated by dividing the total revenue by the total number of orders.